lmno/UserMgr/README.md

 ## License
 The original code contain no license and I do not claim any ownership of this code.

-> Note: This code is old and made for older versions of Windows and I have made no attempt to ensure or verify that this plugin is fully Windows 10 compatible.
+> Note: This code is old and made for older versions of Windows and I have made no attempt to ensure or verify that this plugin is fully compatible on Windows 10 or any other Windows versions.
 Though I use some of these commands on Windows 10 myself, I make no guarantee.
 Use this at your own risk.